-The Smart Tuna Hook has been assessed by ACAP (September 2017) and included in their list of best practice measures for mitigating bycatch in pelagic longline fisheries .
+The Smart Tuna Hook has been assessed by ACAP (2023) and included in their list of best practice measures for mitigating bycatch in pelagic longline fisheries .
 This is conditional upon the device meeting certain performance requirements, noted below:

 ‘Smart Tuna Hook’ – 40 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached for a minimum period of 10 minutes after setting, when the hook is released.

+Positive effect on reducing sea turtle bycatch, though more research needed.
 An Australian Fisheries Management Authority funded pilot study evaluated the efficacy of the system in mitigating seabird and turtle bycatch in a longline fishery.
 The system was found to be very effective at preventing seabirds and turtles from being hooked when setting baited longlines, using a range of bait (fish and squid) and hook types.

 The shield is quickly and easily clipped by hand to the baited hook in the baiting process.
 Commercial trials demonstrated no increase in setting time and the system was perceived to improve both the ease of casting and bait retention (bait retained on the hook when casting and entering the water) .